Eliassoren/json-mapping/README.md

 # Usage

 JsonMapping has two components, the `Write` component and the `Read` component.
 It handles fields which are accessible through accessors, but can also populate private, unmodifiable fields.
+Nested objects are supported, and serializing objects with non-serializable fields may work if you only annotate serializable fields.

 ```java